poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 - `Type`: <PropertyIcon name="toggle" />**Toggle**

-Whether or not the decal texture should be tiled.
+Whether or not the Decal texture should be tiled.
 By default, decals are not tiled.

 ### Color